 Tilden previously served as president, executive vice president of finance and planning, chief financial officer, and corporate controller of Alaska Air Group or Alaska Airlines.
-Before joining the company in 1991, he spent eight years with the accounting firm Price Waterhouse at its offices in Seattle and Melbourne, Australia.
+Before joining the company in 1991, he spent eight years with the accounting firm Price Waterhouse in its offices in Seattle and Melbourne, Australia.

-Tilden earned a bachelor's degree in business administration from Pacific Lutheran University and an executive master's degree in business administration from the University of Washington.
-He also holds a private pilot's license.
+Tilden earned a bachelor’s degree in business administration from Pacific Lutheran University and an executive master’s degree in business administration from the University of Washington.
+He also holds a private pilot’s license with an instrument rating.

-Introduced to aviation early in life, he grew up a few miles from Seattle-Tacoma International Airport, where he watched Alaska Airlines' aircraft take off and land.
+Introduced to aviation early in life, Tilden grew up a few miles from Seattle-Tacoma International Airport, where he loved to watch Alaska jets take off and land.
 A resident of Seattle, he is married and has three daughters.
-In addition to enjoying time with his family, he is a dedicated cyclist.
+In addition to spending time with his family, he enjoys cycling and flying his Cessna 182.

 View hi-res image

 Brandon Pedersen is responsible for the finance, information technology and strategic planning organizations at Alaska Air Group.